helium/HIP/0041-governance-by-token-lock-v2.md

 - **Operational Variables**: These variables are issued dynamically by the core developers and primarily control chain performance.
 - **Long-term Operational Variables**: These variables are potentially hard-coded and height activated for non-economic protocol evolution.
 For example, activating a new transaction type.

+Vote results should be binding and simple to deploy quickly given the meaningful implications for holders.
+In addition to Network Controlled Variables as explained above, there would be a mandatory code requirement for any HIPs that seek a binding vote via token-lock.

-Voting by token lock has meaningful implications, thus the results should be binding and easily implemented.
-It's further proposed that HIPs must have code in order to be eligible for a token lock vote.
-HIPs without code can employ an alternative non-binding voting system (e.g. one token = one vote) as a means to signal community sentiment.
+HIPs without code can employ an alternative non-binding voting system as a means to signal community sentiment.

 # Drawbacks

-1. **High barrier to entry:**Network participants must part with liquidity to vote, so the barrier to entry is higher than one-token, one-vote systems
+1. **High barrier to entry:** Network participants must part with liquidity to vote, so the barrier to entry is higher than one-token, one-vote systems.

 2. **Incentives:** For a holder to vote against a proposal, the expected cost of the passed proposal must exceed their cost of voting, and they must have conviction that their votes will lead to the proposal failing

 3. **Change inertia:** We assume all voters prioritize winning a proposal over their HNT staked in voting.
 This may limit the development of the protocol as minor changes may be contentious, and therefore expensive and unlikely to be proposed in the first place

 4. **Payoff ambiguity:** It is difficult to calculate the payoff for participation in any given vote.

 # Rationale

-1. **Incentivizes consensus:**In this structure, having a contentious vote is expensive (in terms of lost liquidity) if a network participant is on the losing side, so it is worth building consensus on a proposal
+1. **Incentivizes consensus:** In this structure, having a contentious vote is expensive (in terms of lost liquidity) if a network participant is on the losing side, so it is worth building consensus on a proposal.

-2. **Fights concentration of governance power via concentration of economic power:** This structure is much less oligarchic than one token, one vote, partially preventing whales from de facto control of governance proposals because votes are private and one side cannot take the lead publicly thereby dissuading the other side from voting
+2. **Fights concentration of governance power via concentration of economic power:** This structure is much less oligarchic than one token, one vote, partially preventing whales from de facto control of governance proposals because votes are private and one side cannot take the lead publicly thereby dissuading the other side from voting.

 # Alternatives